serenity-is/docs/framework/data-access/criteria.md

 ## Criteria Class

-The `Criteria` is a simple object that contains an SQL expression as a string, which is usually a field name.
+The `Criteria` class is a simple object that contains an SQL expression as a string, which is usually a field name.

 ```cs
 new Criteria("MyField")